 - Co-founder of the website Electronic Intifada

 Born in Washington, DC on December 29, 1971, Ali Abunimah is a Palestinian-American graduate of Princeton University and the University of Chicago.
-A former board-of-directors member of the Arab American Action Network, he co-founded the Electronic Intifada website and is closely affiliated with the Sabeel Ecumenical Liberation Theology Center.
+A former board-of-directors member (and vice president) of the Arab American Action Network, he co-founded the Electronic Intifada website and is closely affiliated with the Sabeel Ecumenical Liberation Theology Center.
 His personal website, Abunimah.org, acts as a clearinghouse for his writings, which are fiercely hostile toward Israel and the United States.

 Abunimah authored the 2006 book One Country: A Bold Proposal to End the Israeli-Palestinian Conflict, which rejects a two-state solution for the Mideast conflict and proposes instead the creation of a single, united, democratic state for Israelis and Palestinians alike.

 In Abunimah’s calculus, Palestinian terrorism is caused entirely by Israel’s “land confiscation,” its “ongoing orgy of violence,” and its “routine human-rights abuses” that have “made life under a seemingly endless occupation so intolerable.”
 In February 2002 Abunimah characterized “Israel’s humiliation and virtual imprisonment of [Yasser] Arafat“—after the Palestinian leader had failed to prevent a host of recent suicide bombings against Israeli civilians—as confirmation that then-Israeli Prime Minister Ariel Sharon and his supporters had “never given up the dream of a Greater Israel stretching from the Mediterrannean to the Jordan River and perhaps beyond.”